-Uneven gender representation - Although we have improved overall gender representation, only 26.4% of CB&I UK population are women with 30% of female representation at Senior Manager (grade 10) and above positions.
-Industry (Engineering Construction) average shows 13.8% female representation (ECITB, 2021).
-Although we sit above industry average, this imbalance in gender representation is the main driver for our identified gender pay gaps across both mean and median pay and bonuses.
+Uneven gender representation - Although we have improved overall gender representation, only 26.4% of CB&I UK population are women with 24.2% of female representation at Senior Manager (grade 10 and above) positions.
+Industry (Engineering Construction) average shows 16.5% female representation (ONS labour force Survey, 2021).
+Although we sit above the industry average, this imbalance in gender representation is the main driver for our identified gender pay gaps across both mean and median pay and bonuses.

 Roles with higher pay and bonus are male dominated - At CB&I UK women have larger representation in Communications, Finance, General Services, HR, and Legal.
 However, in functions such as engineering, project controls and project management, (which make up the largest portion of our population) we identify female underrepresentation.
-Although, we have made progress in this area, with women accounting for 19.2 % of our Engineers and related disciplines, surpassing the UK average of 14.5% by June 2021, as reported by the Women's Engineering Society, there is a requirement to focus our efforts to build sustainable diverse talent pipelines with focus on these underrepresented functions.
+Although, we have made progress in this area, with women accounting for 22.2 % of our Engineers (an increase of 2.8 percentage points since 2022) and related disciplines, surpassing the UK average of 14.5% by June 2021, as reported by the Women's Engineering Society, there is a requirement to focus our efforts to build sustainable diverse talent pipelines with focus on these underrepresented functions.